jakuzzibubbles/MERN-Notes/README.md

    - **jsonwebtoken**: For creating JWT tokens.
    - **dotenv**: For environment variable management.
    - **cors**: Middleware for enabling CORS.
+   - moment: For parsing, validating, manipulating, and formatting dates.

 4. **Set Up the API in `index.js`**: